 In line with said Supreme Court ruling, the Company has already filed an application for TRO / injunction with the CTA, which remains pending to date.
-The CTA has scheduled a hearing on the application for TRO / injunction on 26 January 2022.
+The CTA has scheduled a hearing on the application for TRO / injunction on 26 January 2022 however it did not push through due to COVID situation at that time.
+During the hearing on 02 March 2022, the CTA said that PSPC's application for a TRO / Injunction is already moot and academic in view of the prior payment under protest.
+Currently awaiting further action from the CTA.